-An inpatient program for ADHD can be extremely helping at educating individuals about their ADHD, allowing them to better face their challenges and begin taking advantage of their strengths.
-Through a treatment program you can learn how to make changes in your life that will lead to better outcomes.
-Individual therapy, group sessions, family therapy, and experiential programs are all designed to help patients get their symptoms under control while also providing them with the additional support they need.
+Inpatient treatment for ADHD can be extremely helping at educating individuals about their ADHD, allowing them to better face their challenges and begin taking advantage of their strengths.
+Through such treatment you can learn how to make changes in your life that will lead to better outcomes.
+Individual therapy, group sessions, family therapy, and experiential treatment are all designed to help patients get their symptoms under control while also providing them with the additional support they need.

-At Cedar Crest our goal is to help all of our patients reach their maximum potential that allows them to once again be fully functioning members in their community.
+At our ADHD treatment center our goal is to help all of our patients reach their maximum potential that allows them to once again be fully functioning members in their community.
 We focus on individual strengths, making sure to build people up so that they can once again be happy and successful in life.
 Additionally, we make sure to look at each patient in their own environment and take into account family, home life, and support network.
-Our programs provide a range of mental health and substance abuse services for children, adolescents, adults, seniors, and military personnel.
+Our treatment provides a range of mental health and substance abuse services for children, adolescents, adults, seniors, and military personnel.

 Medication: Medication, most commonly stimulants, is often used to help those with ADHD control some of their symptoms.
 These medications can help reduce hyperactivity and increase ability to focus.
-Medication is closely monitored and altered if needed.
+Medication is closely monitored at our treatment center and altered if needed.

 Individual therapy: During these individual sessions individuals can learn how to better monitor their behavior and also process any emotions they may be feeling.
-Our therapists will often use cognitive behavioral therapy to help patients identify their negative thoughts and replace them with more positive ways of viewing the world.
+Therapists at our treatment center will often use cognitive behavioral therapy to help patients identify their negative thoughts and replace them with more positive ways of viewing the world.

-Group therapy: Group sessions are held on a daily basis starting each morning with a morning goals group.
+Group therapy: Group sessions are held on a daily basis at our hospital in Belton, starting each morning with a morning goals group.
 Throughout the day individuals may also attend groups focused on coping skills, life skills, medication management, and ADHD education.
 Not only do groups provide individuals with knowledge about their disorder, they also allow them to connect with others who are struggling with similar issues.

-Family involvement: Family therapy is an essential part of the treatment process and family members are encouraged to come visit throughout their loved one’s stay.
+Family involvement: Family therapy is an essential part of the treatment process at our treatment center and family members are encouraged to come visit throughout their loved one’s stay.
 Family members will learn more about their loved one’s ADHD and how they can be more supportive.

-In addition to traditional therapeutic methods we offer a number of experiential programs including the following:
+In addition to traditional therapeutic methods we offer a number of experiential treatment options including the following: